Hobart Chatfield-Taylor

-Hobart Chatfield Chatfield-Taylor (March 24, 1865 - January 17, 1945) was an American writer, novelist, and biographer.
-He was considered a top authority on Molière.
+Hobart Chatfield Chatfield-Taylor (born Hobart Taylor; March 24, 1865 – January 17, 1945) was an American writer, novelist, and biographer.

 Early life

 He was born in Chicago to Henry Hobart Taylor and Adelaide Chatfield Taylor in 1865 as Hobart Taylor, but appended the "Chatfield" to his surname as the stipulation of a large inheritance from his maternal uncle Wayne Chatfield (making his full name Hobart Chatfield Chatfield-Taylor).
 He graduated from Cornell University in 1886.

 Career

 He edited a literary journal called America for a few years, and also served as consul to Spain in Chicago.
 He published his first novel, With Edge Tools, in 1891.

 Personal life

 In 1890, he was married to Rose Farwell, daughter of former United States Senator Charles B. Farwell.
 Her sister, Anna, was the wife of composer Reginald de Koven.
 His wife's portrait was painted by the Swiss-born American society painter Adolfo Müller-Ury, three quarter-length in 1893 (exhibited at Knoedler's New York Gallery in February 1894), and half-length drawing on a pair of white gloves in 1894 (exhibited at Knoedler's New York Gallery in January 1895); both are unlocated.
 Together, they were the parents of three sons and one daughter: